Lezlo-hadok/Fraowg_Studio/README.md

   - Menu_OptionsMenu
 - Respawn
   - Player will need to be reset their X, Y position on the player world.
   -
+# 4. Xavier
+- charater movement
+  - The player can move freely within the world using WASD input from the keyboard controls input.
+The player must be able to control speed, crouch & sprint.
+  -
+- camera controler
+  - Camera will follow the player the dynamic perspective of the game world.
+The camera's position & roation will adjust smoothly as the player moves winthin their world (3rd person camnera)
+  -
+- interactions
+  - The player can interact with simple NPC's, Objects & Environments through simple prompts (such as Q).
+Interactions will include things like opening doors, starting dialouge & picking up items.
+  -